Anolis: Taxonomy

 In 2011, the green (or Carolina) anole (Anolis carolinensis) became the first reptile to have its complete genome published.

 Closely related, recently diverged anole lizards exhibited more divergence in thermal biology than in morphology.
-These anole lizards are thought to have the same structural niche and have similarities in their size and shape, but they inhabit different climatic niches with was variability in temperature and openness of the environment.
+These anole lizards are thought to have the same structural niche and have similarities in their size and shape, but they inhabit different climatic niches with variability in temperature and openness of the environment.
 This suggests that thermal physiology is more associated with recently diverged anole lizards.

 Ecomorphs

 Anolis lizards are some of the best examples of both adaptive radiation and convergent evolution.
 Populations of lizards on isolated islands diverge to occupy separate ecological niches, mostly in terms of the location within the vegetation where they forage (such as in the crown of trees vs. the trunk vs. underlying shrubs).
 These divergences in habitat are accompanied by morphological changes primarily related to moving on the substrate diameter they most frequently encounter, with twig ecomorphs having short limbs, while trunk ecomorphs have long limbs.

 In addition, these patterns repeat on numerous islands, with animals in similar habitats converging on similar body forms repeatedly.
 This demonstrates adaptive radiation can actually be predictable based on habitat encountered, and experimental introductions onto formerly lizard-free islands have proven Anolis evolution can be predicted.

 After appearing on each of the four Greater Antillean Islands about 50 million years ago, Anolis lizards spread on each island to occupy niches in the island's trees.
 Some living in the tree canopy area, others low on the tree trunk near the ground; others in the mid-trunk area, others on twigs.
 Each new species developed its own distinct body type, called an ecomorph, adapted to the tree niche where it lived.
 Together, the different species occupied their various niches in the trees as a "community".
 A study of lizard fossils trapped in amber shows that the lizard communities have existed for about 20 million years or more.
 Four modern ecomorph body types, trunk-crown, trunk-ground, trunk, and twig, are represented in the amber fossils study.
 Close comparison of the lizard fossils with their descendants alive today in the Caribbean shows the lizards have changed little in the millions of years.